 Chives are probably one of the easiest herbs you can grow in your garden.
-A staple for any home cook, learning how to grow chives in your home garden provides a cheap, low maintenance perennial, that add fresh onion flavor to soups, salads, egg dishes, sandwiches and more.
+It is a low-maintenance, low-cost perennial (it will last you for years).
+As a staple for any home cook, chives add fresh onion flavor to soups, salads, egg dishes, sandwiches, and many more meals.

-You can completely neglect your chives, and they will probably still come back year after year.
-This makes them the ideal 'starter' plant for anyone wanting to start a small herb garden or become a competent gardener.
+Even if you completely neglect your chives, they will likely still come back year after year.
+This makes them the ideal 'starter' plant for anyone wanting to start their first small herb garden or aspiring to become a gardener.

 Planting Chives For Your Garden

-If you have a friend or neighbour that grows chives, ask if you can split their plant and dig up half of it.
+TIP: If you have a friend or neighbour that grows chives, ask if you can split their plant and dig up half of it.
 Chives need to be split every few years to stay productive and avoid excessive spreading.
-As such this provides an easy way to plant an already established chive plant. - Chef Markus Mueller
+Splitting is an easy way to plant an already established chive plant.

 Starting Chives From Seed